 Resources Ms Xaba offers a number of personal stories of coming to realise the impact of the invisible marks left by apartheid.
 I recognise myself in the Ghana experience.
 Making self small, with the idea of perceived threat.
 Choosing to leave, before being told to.
 Daniel shares his realisation of Internalised racism and the connection to misogyny.
 His story takes him from the US to Jordan where he learns to understand himself anew.
 Internalised Oppression by Zed Xaba Internalised Racism and Misogyny by Daniel Juweid

 Hidden by same race or similar cultural groups.
-Internalised Racism could be experienced as lateral violence.
-I will do my best to explore both terms and offer a few resources that look at the experiences of internalised racism in blogs to follow.
+Could be experienced as lateral violence.
+I will do my best to explore both terms and offer a few resources that look at the expriences of internalised racism in blogs to follow.

 Intersections of Privilege and Otherness in Counselling and Psychotherapy, by Dr Dwight Turner.